csc-training/geocomputing/pouta/pouta-general-instructions/ubuntu-remote-desktop/README.md

 ```

 ## Test the remote connection
-You can connect to the VM using whether a VNC or a RDP client tool.
+You can connect to the VM using VNC or Windows Remote Desktop Connection client (RDP) client tool.

 *VNC connection*
 The VNC server connection should be available at port 5901.
 Use your VNC client (for ex.
 TightVNC) to connect to: